MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/usb-registry-settings-for-a-function-controller-driver.md

 **HKEY\_LOCAL\_MACHINE\\System\\CurrentControlSet\\Control\\USBFN**

-This table describes the subkeys that OEMs can modify under this key.
+This table describes its subkeys.
+Some of them can be modified by OEMs.
 More information about the supported values for each subkey is provided in sections below.

 <table>
 <colgroup>